AdaCore/learn/content/courses/advanced-ada/chapters/expressions.rst

 -----------------------

 According to the Ada Reference Manual, an expression "is a formula that defines the computation or retrieval of a value."
-Also, when an expression is evaluated, the computed or retrieved value always has an associated type.
+Also, when an expression is evaluated, the computed or retrieved value always has an associated type known at compile-time.

 Even though the definition above is very simple, Ada expressions are actually very flexible |mdash| and they can also be very complex.
 In fact, if you read the :arm:`corresponding section <4-4>` of the Ada Reference Manual, you'll quickly discover that they include elements such as relations, membership choices, terms and primaries.
+Some of these are classic elements of expressions in programming languages, although some of their forms are unique to Ada.
 In this section, we present examples of just some of these elements.
 For a complete overview, please refer to the Reference Manual.

 .. admonition:: In the Ada Reference Manual